allan-gounden/Project-Pen-Too/README.md

 <h1 id="Credits">Credits</h1>
 Thanks to everyone
-working on Gentoo and Linux.
+working on Gentoo, Linux and BSD.
 These people have been doing the work for decades from which we are now reaping the rewards.<br/>
 This
 project has no connection to Pentoo Linux (https://pentoo.ch)